On asymptotic stability of ground states of some systems of nonlinear Schr\"odinger equations: Abstract

 \section{Abstract}

-We extend to a specific class of systems of nonlinear Schr\"odinger equations (NLS) a somewhat weakened version of the theory of asymptotic stability of ground states already proved for the scalar NLS.
+We extend to a specific class of systems of nonlinear Schr\"odinger equations (NLS) the theory of asymptotic stability of ground states already proved for the scalar NLS.
 Here the key point is the choice of an adequate system of modulation coordinates and the novelty, compared to the scalar NLS, is the fact that the group of symmetries of the system is non-commutative.